-To meet the specific entry requirements for admission to doctoral studies in curriculum studies, applicants must have successfully completed courses in education at no lower than Bachelor's level including at least 90 credits in curriculum studies.
-Applicants who have acquired substantially equivalent knowledge in some other way in Sweden or abroad also meet the specific entry requirements.
+To meet the specific entry requirements for admission to doctoral studies in education, applicants must have successfully completed courses in the field of education at no lower than Bachelor's level including at least 90 credits in education (pedagogy).
+Applicants who have acquired equivalent knowledge in some other way in Sweden or abroad also meet the specific entry requirements.